Who we work with

 Jon (pictured with his tennis-loving kids) founded US OF TENNIS by combining his many years working in corporate IT with his love of tennis to innovate and differentiate.

-Originally from the USA, Jon started in baseball from the time he could swing a bat.
-He played at state levels for a decade before switching to tennis in his late teens and competing at state levels in Idaho.
+Originally from the USA, Jon started in basketball and baseball from the time he could swing a bat.
+He played hoops at varsity levels and scored home runs at state levels before switching to tennis in his late teens and competing at state levels in Idaho.

 What we do